IBM/kafka-quickstart-workshop/part3/README.md

 }
 ```

-This instruct the runtime to start the `FileStreamSourceConnector` and make it read a file called `file-source.txt`.
+This instructs the runtime to start the `FileStreamSourceConnector` and make it read a file called `file-source.txt`.
 It should send each line of this file as a message to the `streams-plaintext-input` topic.
 Finally `tasks.max` allows to configure how many tasks Connect should start.

 Let's start our connector: